nazmul-nhb/nhb-toolbox-docs/docs/classes/Currency/convert.md

 Optional configuration object for the `convert()` method.

+---

 ## convertSync()

-Converts currency synchronously using either a cached rate or a manually provided exchange rate.
+Converts currency _synchronously_ using either a cached rate or a manually provided exchange rate.
-No network requests are made.
+_No network requests are made._

 ### Signature